swiftlang/swift/docs/StandardLibraryProgrammersManual.md

 #### `@unsafe_no_objc_tagged_pointer`

-This is currently used in the standard library as an additional annotation applied to @objc protocols signifying that any objects which conform to this protocol are not tagged.
+This is currently used in the standard library as an additional annotation applied to @objc protocols signifying that any objects which conform to this protocol are not represented as a tagged pointer.
 This means that (on Darwin platforms) such references, unlike AnyObject, have spare bits available from things like restricted memory spaces or alignment.

 ### Internal structures